 Turning off the WiFi on your existing wireless router will help improve the performance of your Plume WiFi network by reducing channel utilisation.
 Turning the old Wi-Fi off will also avoid confusing your devices.

-Turning your router’s Wi-Fi off will vary by Internet Service Provider or router manufacturer.
-Make sure you are turning off the radios and not just the SSID broadcast.
+Turning your router’s WiFi off will vary by Internet Service Provider or router manufacturer.
+Ensure you are turning off the radios, not just the SSID broadcast.
 Click on the links below for basic instructions.

 ISP specific Modem/Router Instructions:

 Router Manufacturer Instructions:

 - Apple Airport Time Capsule and Airport Extreme

 On some routers and modem-router combo units, there may be a physical switch or button to turn off the WiFi.
 Typically, though, you will have to follow the following steps:

 - From a device connected to your non-Plume network, open a web browser and go to your router’s web interface.
 You should be able to find the link through your router or service provider’s webpage.